spiral/docs/http/filters.md

 }
 ```

 As you can see, we declared method dependency for our request.
-This will automatically allow access to InputManager and popuplate it's fields described in it's schema.
+This will automatically allow request access to InputManager and popuplate fields described in it's schema.

 ```php
 protected $schema = [